oracle/terraform-provider-oci/website/docs/d/audit_configuration.html.markdown

 ---

 # Data Source: oci_audit_configuration
-The Configuration data source provides details about a specific Configuration
+The `oci_audit_configuration` data source provides details about a specific Configuration

 Get the configuration